St. Matthias Mulumba Tindinyo Seminary: History

 Meanwhile, the Catholic bishops of Kenya were contemplating beginning a Second Theologicum to serve as home for African Christian Theology and inculturation, and Tindinyo provided a fertile ground for such an enterprise.
 On 27 January 1989 the new theologicum opened its doors to 79 students, a resident staff of three priests (the founding rector was Fr.
 Sylvester Sulwe) and served by the Assumption Sisters of Eldoret.
 It was named after the oldest Uganda Martyr, St. Matthias Mulumba Kalemba.
-On 22 February 1989 the seminary was officially inaugurated by the Apostolic Nuncio to Kenya Archbishop Clemente Faccani accompanied by all the bishops of Kenya, including Maurice Michael Cardinal Otunga.
-Later the Seminary was affiliated to the Pontifical Urban University in Rome and was hence able to offer the baccalaureate degree in sacred theology in addition to its internal diploma in theology.
-Bishop Micheal Otieno Odiwa of Homabay diocese was a student in the pioneer class of St. Matthias Mulumba Senior Seminary, Tindinyo.
+On 22 February 1989 the seminary was officially inaugurated by the Apostolic Nuncio to Kenya Archbishop Clemente Faccani accompanied by all the bishops of Kenya, including Cardinal Maurice Michael Otunga.
+Later the Seminary was affiliated to the Pontifical Urban University in Rome and was hence able to offer the baccalaureate degree in sacred Theology in addition to its internal diploma in theology.
+As from 2023, it is officially affiliated to the Catholic University of Eastern Africa (CUEA).

+Bishop Michael Cornelius Otieno Odiwa of the Diocese of Homa Bay was a student in the pioneer class of St. Matthias Mulumba Senior Seminary, Tindinyo.

 Tindinyo Seminary was temporarily closed on 16 February 2005.
 It was reopened on 5 August 2005 with 79 theology I students and three resident staff with the Assumption Sisters of Eldoret as supporting staff.
 The staff comprised Fr.
 Maurice Muhatia Makumba (later Bishop of Nakuru), Fr.
 Michael Kamau Ithondeka (Vice Rector and dean of students) and Fr.
 Edward Kipyegon (spiritual Director and dean of Studies).
-The seminary was officially inaugurated on August 7, 2005 by Nicodemus Kirima of the Archdiocese of Nyeri.
+The seminary was officially inaugurated on August 7, 2005, by Nicodemus Kirima of the Archdiocese of Nyeri.
 Later on 4 November 2006, the apostolic nuncio to Kenya Alain Paul Lebeaupin made an apostolic visit.

 The Seminary's first Rector was Fr.
 Sylvester Sulwe.
 Others include Fathers Benjamin Kiriswa, Patrick Maliti, John Philiph Odero, Boniface Kariuki, Maurice Muhatia Makumba (later Bishop of Nakuru), Dominic Kimengich (later Bishop of Lodwar), Daniel Nakameti, and, As of 2014, Douglas Mwinja.